-Fall 2024 Student to Faculty ratio 9 to 1 (based on 1,252 students and 143 faculty).
+Fall 2024 Student to Faculty ratio 9 to 1 (based on 1247 students - -

 I-3.
 Undergraduate Class Size

 In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2024 term.